codedforfree/fe-mentor-Single-page-design-portfolio/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Navigate the slider using either their mouse/trackpad or keyboard

 ### Screenshot